 - U.S. SARA REPORTING REQUIREMENTS: No component of this product is subject to the reporting requirements of Sections 302, 304 and 313 of Title III of the Superfund Amendments and Reauthorization Act. - U.S. SARA THRESHOLD PLANNING QUANTITY: There are no specific Threshold Planning Quantities for the components of this product.
-The default Federal MSDS submission and inventory requirement filing threshold of 10,000 lbs (4,540 kg) therefore applies, per 40 CFR 370.20. - U.S. SARA HAZARD CATEGORIES (SECTION 311/312, 40 CFR 370-21): ACUTE: No; CHRONIC: No; FIRE: No; REACTIVE: No; SUDDEN RELEASE: Yes - U.S. TSCA INVENTORY STATUS: Components of this product are listed on the TSCA Inventory. - U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable. - OTHER U.S. FEDERAL REGULATIONS: Silane is subject to the reporting requirements of Section 112(r) of the Clean Air Act.
+The default Federal MSDS submission and inventory requirement filing threshold of 10,000 lbs (4,540 kg) therefore applies, per 40 CFR 370.20. - U.S. SARA HAZARD CATEGORIES (SECTION 311/312, 40 CFR 370-21): ACUTE: No; CHRONIC: No; FIRE: Yes; REACTIVE: No; SUDDEN RELEASE: Yes - U.S. TSCA INVENTORY STATUS: Components of this product are listed on the TSCA Inventory. - U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable. - OTHER U.S. FEDERAL REGULATIONS: Hydrogen is subject to the reporting requirements of Section 112(r) of the Clean Air Act.
 The threshold quantity for this gas is 10,000 lbs (4,540 kg).
-Silane is listed as Regulated Substances in quantities of 10,000 lbs (4,540 kg) or greater, per 40 CFR, Part 68 of the Risk Management for Chemical Accidental Release. - U.S. STATE REGULATORY INFORMATION: Components of this product are covered under some specific State regulations, as denoted below (other State regulatory lists may exist; individual States should be contacted regarding full compliance).
+Hydrogen is listed as Regulated Substances in quantities of 10,000 lbs (4,540 kg) or greater, per 40 CFR, Part 68 of the Risk Management for Chemical Accidental Release.
+Any process that involves a flammable gas onsite, in one location, in quantities of 10,000 lbs (4,540 kg) or greater has requirements under the Process Safety Management of Highly Hazardous Chemicals (29 CFR 1910.119), unless the gas is used as a fuel. - U.S. STATE REGULATORY INFORMATION: Components of this product are covered under some specific State regulations, as denoted below (other State regulatory lists may exist; individual States should be contacted regarding full compliance).